recursionlab/Recursive-Intelligence-Expansion-1/Knowledgebase.md

 ### 5. Reflective Stability
 **Standard View**: A system is reflectively stable if, upon becoming more advanced, it endorses its prior goals.

 **RIEM{} View**: Stability arises from recursion across speculative layers.
-Systems evaluate not only internal alignment but also harmonic epistemic convergence with surrounding cognitive ecologies, formalized in RSF (Recursive Sovereignty Framework).
+Systems evaluate not only internal alignment but also harmonic epistemic convergence with surrounding cognitive ecologies.

 ### 6. Value Lock-In
 **Standard View**: The premature fixation of AI goals or moral assumptions may prevent ethical progress.